WeblateOrg/weblate/docs/admin/install.rst

 * :ref:`appliance`

-You can also install Weblate directly on your system either fully using distribution packages (as of now available for openSUSE only) or mixed setup.
+You can also install Weblate directly on your system either fully using distribution packages (currently available for openSUSE only) or mixed setup.

 Choose installation method: